tanfwong/rfsoc_notes/_sources/ch2/hls_flow.md

  (image taken from {cite}`ug1399`)
  ```

-* In the next few sections, we will briefly describe some basic design
+* In {numref}`sec:hls_design`, we will briefly describe some basic
-  principles, considerations, and techniques in writing optimized
+  design principles, considerations, and techniques in writing
-  C/C++ code for DSP development using HLS.
+  optimized C/C++ code for DSP development using HLS.